Skip to main page content

 Abstract

-Non-small cell lung cancer (NSCLC) patients with loss of the tumor suppressor gene STK11 are resistant to immune checkpoint therapies like anti-PD-1.
-Here, we conducted an in vivo CRISPR screen that identified HDAC1 as a target to reverse anti-PD-1 resistance driven by loss of STK11 and developed TNG260, a potent small-molecule inhibitor of the CoREST complex with selectivity exceeding previously generated inhibitors in this class in preclinical studies.
+Patients with non-small cell lung cancer (NSCLC) with loss of the tumor suppressor gene STK11 are resistant to immune checkpoint therapies like anti-PD-1.
+In this study, we conducted an in vivo CRISPR screen that identified histone deacetylase 1 as a target to reverse anti-PD-1 resistance driven by loss of STK11 and developed TNG260, a potent small-molecule inhibitor of the CoREST complex with selectivity exceeding previously generated inhibitors in this class in preclinical studies.
 Treatment with TNG260 led to increased expression of immunomodulatory genes in STK11-deficient cancer cells.
 When combined with anti-PD-1, TNG260 induced immune-mediated stasis and/or regression in STK11-deficient syngeneic tumor models and autochthonous NSCLC models.
-In the tumors of patients with STK11-deficient cancers on a clinical trial (NCT05887492), treatment with a combination of TNG260 and pembrolizumab increased intratumoral histone acetylation, PD-L1 tumor proportion scores, and T cell infiltration into the tumor microenvironment.
-This study illustrates a promising treatment strategy for addressing immune evasion in STK11-mutant NSCLC patients.
+In the tumors of patients with STK11-deficient cancers in a clinical trial (NCT05887492), treatment with a combination of TNG260 and pembrolizumab increased intratumoral histone acetylation, PD-L1 tumor proportion scores, and T-cell infiltration into the tumor microenvironment.
+This study illustrates a promising treatment strategy for addressing immune evasion in patients with STK11-mutant NSCLC.

 PubMed Disclaimer